-Learn about gift card breakage, its financial impact on retailers and consumers, and strategies to minimize unused gift card balances.
+Learn what gift card breakage is and how it affects both retailers and consumers.
+Discover strategies to minimize unredeemed gift card balances.

 Gift card breakage is the unredeemed value left on gift cards.
 Think of it as the money retailers earn when a